ZoeHansen/PAPER_Frontiers_Cellular_and_Molecular_Microbiology_2024/README.md

 ## Shifts in the functional capacity and metabolite composition of the gut microbiome during recovery from enteric infection

-### Zoe A. Hansen*, Anthony Schilmiller, Doug Guzior, James T. Rudrik, Robert Quinn, Karla A. Vasco, and Shannon D. Manning*
+### Zoe A. Hansen*, Anthony L. Schilmiller, Douglas V. Guzior, James T. Rudrik, Robert A. Quinn, Karla A. Vasco, and Shannon D. Manning*

 #### *Correspondence:
 #### Corresponding Authors